yandex-cloud/docs/en/managed-kubernetes/operations/node-group/node-group-list.md

-# Getting information about existing node groups
+# Information about existing node groups

 To find out the `ID` or `NAME` of a [node group](../../concepts/index.md#node-group), get a [list of node groups](#list) in the [{{ k8s }} cluster](../../concepts/index.md#kubernetes-cluster) or [detailed information about the node group](#get).